Learning Interpretable, High-Performing Policies for Autonomous Driving: Method

 \section{Method}

 In this section, we introduce our ICCTs, a novel interpretable reinforcement learning architecture.
-ICCTs are able to maintain interpretability while representing high-performance continuous control policies, \textcolor{black}{making them suitable for representing the control policies of AVs}.
+ICCTs are able to maintain interpretability while representing high-performance continuous control policies, \textcolor{black}{making them suitable for applications that require trust and accountability such as autonomous vehicle control}.
 We provide several extensions to prior DDT frameworks within our proposed architecture including 1) a differentiable crispification procedure allowing for optimization in a sparse decision-tree like representation, and 2) the addition of sparse linear leaf controllers to increase expressivity while maintaining legibility.